Soaring

 Great Glider

-While sitting in my backyard I noticed an eagle flying off in the distance.
-It was just a tiny speck in the sky, but I noticed the bright white head and tail.
-I grabbed my camera just in case it came my way.
-The eagle was high in the air, but started flying toward me.
-What had to be from nearly a half mile away, this beautiful raptor glided it’s way by my house.
-With its wings spread out, and not flapping I was impressed by the distance it covered with little energy used.
+While sitting in the comfort of my backyard, I caught sight of an eagle soaring off in the distance.
+It appeared as just a tiny speck in the vast sky, but I quickly noticed its striking bright white head and tail feathers.
+Eager to capture the moment, I grabbed my camera in case it flew my way.
+To my delight, the eagle was soaring high in the air but soon began gliding toward me.
+From what must have been nearly half a mile away, this magnificent raptor effortlessly glided past my house.
+With its impressive wingspan spread wide and without any need for flapping, I was left in awe of the remarkable distance it covered while using so little energy.
+Eagles have always held a special place in my heart, and the more I observe and learn about them, the deeper my respect grows for this incredible and majestic creature.

 Location: Erie, Colorado